UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

-Who is eligible for Medicaid in West Virginia?
+Who meets the requirements for Medicaid in West Virginia?

 Most Medicaid candidates younger than 65 years of age, including pregnant women and minors, are subject to income limits in West Virginia.
 Applicants must also have a household income less than the financial threshold, which ranges between 100 to 250 percent of the Federal Poverty Level, depending on the Medicaid program.
 However, the state may waive income requirements for Medicaid when applicants are medically needy or are part of a special eligibility group.
 For example, female patients qualify for Medicaid regardless of income if diagnosed with breast or cervical cancer, so long as they do not have health care insurance already.